Dendrite: History

 The term dendrites was first used in 1889 by Wilhelm His to describe the number of smaller "protoplasmic processes" that were attached to a nerve cell.
-German anatomist Otto Friedrich Karl Deiters is generally credited with the discovery of the axon by distinguishing it from the dendrites.
+German anatomist, Otto Friedrich Karl Deiters, is generally credited with the discovery of the axon by distinguishing it from the dendrites.

 Some of the first intracellular recordings in a nervous system were made in the late 1930s by Kenneth S. Cole and Howard J. Curtis.
 Swiss Rüdolf Albert von Kölliker and German Robert Remak were the first to identify and characterize the axonal initial segment.
-Alan Hodgkin and Andrew Huxley also employed the squid giant axon (1939) and by 1952 they had obtained a full quantitative description of the ionic basis of the action potential, leading to the formulation of the Hodgkin–Huxley model.
-Hodgkin and Huxley were awarded jointly the Nobel Prize for this work in 1963.
+Alan Hodgkin and Andrew Huxley also employed the squid giant axon in 1939, and by 1952, they had obtained a full quantitative description of the ionic basis of the action potential, leading to the formulation of the Hodgkin–Huxley model.
+Hodgkin and Huxley were jointly awarded the Nobel Prize for this work in 1963.
 The formulas detailing axonal conductance were extended to vertebrates in the Frankenhaeuser–Huxley equations.
-Louis-Antoine Ranvier was the first to describe the gaps or nodes found on axons and for this contribution these axonal features are now commonly referred to as the Nodes of Ranvier.
+Louis-Antoine Ranvier was the first to describe the gaps or nodes found on axons and for this contribution, these axonal features are now commonly referred to as the Nodes of Ranvier.
 Santiago Ramón y Cajal, a Spanish anatomist, proposed that axons were the output components of neurons.
-He also proposed that neurons were discrete cells that communicated with each other via specialized junctions, or spaces, between cells, now known as a synapse.
+He also proposed that neurons were discrete cells that communicated with each other via specialized junctions, or spaces between cells, now known as a synapse.
 Ramón y Cajal improved a silver staining process known as Golgi's method, which had been developed by his rival, Camillo Golgi.